dnlup/fastify-traps/README.md

 As said previously, the hooks' context is bound to the `fastify` instance, so you can use `this` to refer to it.

-The `strict` option is present for testing purposes.
-It is better to avoid registering the plugin instead of disabling the strict check.

 #### onSignal(signal)

 * `signal` `<string>`: the signal received